Panos997/Projects/Bone X Ray Classification Using Deep Learning/README.md

 The project includes experimentation with:

+- learning rates
 - optimizers
-- learning rates
-- training configurations
-- model architectures
+- model configurations
-- tuning strategies
+- training parameters

 using: